Aircraft spotting: Spotting

-Thanks to the Internet and live video streaming, planespotters are now able to watch departure and arrival traffic from anywhere in the world with Internet access.
-Airline Videos Live, based in Los Angeles at LAX and streaming since 2019, offers several days of streaming weekly on their exclusive YouTube channel in a highly polished format, manned by "The Plane Jockeys".
-In addition to LAX, AVL also streams from airports such as San Francisco (SFO), New York (JFK), Phoenix (PHX) and even Sint Maarten, and have a following more than 830,000 subscribers, dwarfing the smaller streaming channels in the area.
+Because of the Internet and live video streaming, planespotters are now able to watch departure and arrival traffic from anywhere in the world with Internet access.
+Airline Videos Live, based in Los Angeles at LAX and streaming since 2019.
+In addition to LAX, AVL also streams from airports such as San Francisco (SFO), New York (JFK), Phoenix (PHX) and even Sint Maarten.

 Legal ramifications

 The legal repercussions of the hobby were dramatically shown in November 2001 when fourteen aircraft spotters (twelve British, two Dutch) were arrested by Greek police after being observed at an open day at the Greek Air Force base at Kalamata.
 They were charged with espionage and faced a possible 20-year prison sentence if found guilty.
 After being held for six weeks, they were eventually released on $11,696 (£9,000) bail, and the charges reduced to the misdemeanor charge of illegal information collection.
 They returned for their trial in April 2002 and were found guilty, with eight of the group sentenced to three years, the rest for one year.
 At their appeal a year later, all were acquitted.